A good logo design is a major contributor to making that crucial first impression on a customer.

 1. Your company logo is strong and balanced

-A logotype is an icon, whether it’s made up of just text or just a graphic symbol, or both of those elements.
+A logotype is an icon, whether it’s made up of just text or just a graphic symbol, or both elements.
 It should reflect your company – its heart and soul – its personality.

 Keep your audience and products/services in mind because you want your logo to reflect your business.
 Favor logos that have a strong, balanced look.